 Plant roots are very sensitive to a temperature that is too low or too high.
 This can lead to stress and damage.
 We therefore advise a ideal temperature of 22°C for your nutrient solution.
 At this temperature the water contains sufficient oxygen for your roots and your pump mechanism to function properly.
 At a lower temperature your pump mechanism may not work as required.
 A higher temperature means the roots will not absorb enough oxygen from the nutrient solution.
 Your plants will also have a larger chance of diseases at a high temperature.
 Be careful when using tap water.
 This is often too cold for your plants.
 Always make sure you heat tap water to the correct temperature.

 Plagron Allmix is very suitable to use while growing organic at high temperatures.
 Due to the amount of perlite, Plagron Allmix retains more water in the substrate so less water evaporates.
-If the water contains basic nutrients such as Alga Grow and Alga Bloom, the soil life can get to work and make the nutrition available for the roots of the plant.
+If the water contins basic nutrients such as Alga Grow and Alga Bloom, the soil life can get to work and make the nutrition available for the roots of the plant.
 Do you grow outdoors in Southern Europe or in a grow tent with temperatures higher than 25 ° C?
 Then choose Plagron Allmix as your organic substrate.